vmware/vic-product/docs/user_doc/vic_vsphere_admin/vch_installer_options.md

 ### `--debug` <a id="debug"></a>
 Short name: `-v`

 Deploy the VCH with more verbose levels of logging, and optionally modify the behavior of `vic-machine` for troubleshooting purposes.
 Specifying the `--debug` option increases the verbosity of the logging for all aspects of VCH operation, not just deployment.
 For example, by setting the `--debug` option, you increase the verbosity of the logging for VCH initialization, VCH services, container VM initialization, and so on.
-If not specified, the `--debug` value is set to 0 and verbose logging is disabled.
+If not specified, the `--debug` value is set to 1 and verbose logging is enabled.

 **NOTE**: Do not confuse the `vic-machine create --debug` option with the `vic-machine debug` command, that enables access to the VCH endpoint VM.
 For information about `vic-machine debug`, see [Debugging the VCH](debug_vch.md).

-When you specify `vic-machine create --debug`, you set a debugging level of 1, 2, or 3.
+When you specify `vic-machine create --debug`, you set a debugging level of 0, 1, 2, or 3.
 Setting `--debug` to 2 or 3 changes the behavior of `vic-machine create` as well as increasing the level of verbosity of the logs:

+- `--debug 0` Disables verbosity in the logs.
-- `--debug 1` Provides extra verbosity in the logs, with no other changes to `vic-machine` behavior.
+- `--debug 1` Provides verbosity in the logs, with no other changes to `vic-machine` behavior.
+This is the default setting.
 - `--debug 2` Exposes servers on more interfaces, launches `pprof` in container VMs.
 - `--debug 3` Disables recovery logic and logs sensitive data.
 Disables the restart of failed components and prevents container VMs from shutting down.
 Logs environment details for user application, and collects application output in the log bundle.
 This is the maximum  supported debugging level.